tldr-pages/tldr/pages/linux/picom.md

 - Start picom as a background process:

-`picom &`
+`picom -b`

-- Use custom configuration file:
+- Use a custom configuration file:

 `picom --config {{path/to/config_file}}`